LordMurasama/IRL-Android-Windows/README.md

 # IRL-Android-Windows
-Belabox Cloud Setup for Android and Windows OBS Translated
+Belabox Cloud Setup for Android and Windows OBS (For Translation)

 # General Info
 This Guide describes a **Low Cost and Easy** Solution for